SPORTS MEDIA AND COMMUNICATION

 | STAT 1010 | Principles of Statistics (or another approved statistics course) | 4 |

-As majors in the College of Liberal Arts and Sciences, Sports Media and Communication students must meet College of Liberal Arts and Sciences and University-wide requirements for graduation in addition to those stated above for the major.
+As majors in the College of Liberal Arts and Sciences, Sports Media and Communication students must meet College of Liberal Arts and Sciences and university-wide requirements for graduation in addition to those stated above for the major.

-College of LAS Requirement: Minimum of 120 credits, including a minimum of 45 credits at the 3000-level and above.
+College of LAS Requirement: Minimum of 120 credits, including a minimum of 45 credits at the 3000 level and above.
 You must also complete the LAS world language requirement, LAS career proficiency requirement, and any unmet ISU admission requirements.

 Minor or Additional Major: Students are required to fulfill a secondary area of expertise.
 This requirement can be met by declaring a minor or an additional major outside of the Greenlee School of Journalism and Communication.
-Students taking one major at the school may not seek an additional major or a minor in the school.
+Sports Media and Communication students may seek an additional major or minor in Digital Storytelling, but may not pursue a second major or minor in Advertising, Journalism or Public Relations.
+All Sports Media and Communication students are required to take an additional major or a minor.
+Students may seek a Designated Area of Concentration (DAC) made up of 21 credits with at least 12 credits from the 3000 level or above.
+All courses for the DAC must be taken outside of ADVRT, JLMC, PR or SMC.

 Sports Media and Communication, B.A.